 Metallic Taste

 Along with cravings or aversions, some women report feeling like they have the taste of a coin in their mouth, even if they have not eaten anything.
 This is because pregnancy hormones can change your sense of taste very early in pregnancy.
-If it is bothersome, you can try neutralizing the metallic taste with oral hygiene, a saltwater and baking soda rinse, or acidic foods like citrus and vinegar.12
+If it is bothersome, maintaining good oral hygiene, chewing sugar-free gum, or sipping cold water may reduce the metallic taste.12

 Congestion

-Pregnancy congestion can begin early in the first trimester for some women, likely due to hormonal changes and increased blood flow and blood supply.7
+Pregnancy congestion can begin early in the first trimester for some women, likely because of hormonal changes and increased blood flow.7

 Cramping and Spotting

-When the fertilized egg implants in the uterus, this can cause uterine cramping and light vaginal bleeding.
+Some women notice mild cramping or light spotting around the time implantation occurs.
 These symptoms can make it seem like your period is coming, which can be confusing.
-This usually happens around the time of implantation or a few days before your period is due.5
+This may happen around the time of implantation or shortly before your period is due.5

 Related: Implantation Bleeding: What It Is and What It Means